 Audit Committee.
-We intend to establish an audit committee of the Board of Directors once we have satisfied the other initial listing standards for listing our common stock on NASDAQ or another national exchange.
-The audit committee will consist of independent directors, of which at least one director will qualify as a qualified financial expert as defined in Item 407(d)(5)(ii) of Regulation S-K. The audit committee's duties will be to recommend to our Board of Directors the engagement of independent auditors to audit our financial statements and to review our accounting and auditing principles.
-The audit committee will review the scope, timing and fees for the annual audit and the results of audit examinations performed by the internal auditors and independent public accountants, including their recommendations to improve the system of accounting and internal controls.
-The audit committee will at all times be composed exclusively of directors who are, in the opinion of our Board of Directors, free from any relationship that would interfere with the exercise of independent judgment as a committee member and who possess an understanding of financial statements and generally accepted accounting principles.
+We did not during 2018, and do not currently, have an audit committee.
+If and when we satisfy the other initial listing standards for listing our common stock on NASDAQ or another national exchange, we intend to establish an audit committee of the Board of Directors.
+If we establish an audit committee in the future, we expect that it will consist of independent directors, of which at least one director will qualify as a qualified financial expert as defined in Item 407(d)(5)(ii) of Regulation S-K. The audit committee's duties would likely be to recommend to our Board of Directors the engagement of independent auditors to audit our financial statements and to review our accounting and auditing principles.
+We expect that the audit committee would review the scope, timing and fees for the annual audit and the results of audit examinations performed by the internal auditors and independent public accountants, including their recommendations to improve the system of accounting and internal controls.
+We expect that the audit committee would at all times be composed exclusively of directors who are, in the opinion of our Board of Directors, free from any relationship that would interfere with the exercise of independent judgment as a committee member and who possess an understanding of financial statements and generally accepted accounting principles At this time, we do not satisfy the listing requirements of NASDAQ or any other national stock exchange.
+There can be no assurance that the Company will meet the listing requirements of NASDAQ or any other national stock exchange in the near future, or ever, and that if such listing requirements were met, that NASDAQ or another national stock exchange would list our common stock for trading thereon.

 Compensation Committee.
-We intend to establish a compensation committee of the Board of Directors once we have satisfied the other initial listing standards for listing our common stock on NASDAQ or another national exchange.
-The compensation committee will review and approve our salary and benefits policies, including compensation of executive officers.
-The compensation committee will also administer our stock option plans and recommend and approve grants of stock options under such plans.
+We did not during 2018, and do not currently, have a compensation committee.
+If and when we satisfy the other initial listing standards for listing our common stock on NASDAQ or another national exchange, we intend to establish a compensation committee of the Board of Directors.
+If we establish a compensation committee in the future, we expect that the compensation committee will review and approve our salary and benefits policies, including compensation of executive officers.
+We anticipate that a compensation committee would also administer our stock option plans and recommend and approve grants of stock options under such plans.
+At this time, we do not satisfy the listing requirements of NASDAQ or any other national stock exchange.
+There can be no assurance that the Company will meet the listing requirements of NASDAQ or any other national stock exchange would list our common stock for trading thereon.